-The use of Web applications is a quickly growing phenomenon and companies such as Google are currently offering tools and applications to serve a variety of needs, including collaboration, calendaring and messaging.
-Unless the University has specifically contracted for the use of one of these services and the contract specifically addresses storing, retrieving and deleting of sensitive data, these applications should not be used for University business where sensitive data may be involved.
+The use of web applications is a growing industry; companies such as Google are currently offering tools and applications to serve a variety of needs, including collaboration, calendaring and messaging.
+Unless the University has specifically contracted for the use of one of these services and the contract specifically addresses storing, retrieving, and deleting of sensitive data, these applications should not be used for University business where sensitive data may be involved.

 If you have any questions about this policy or how it may apply to your usage, please contact IT Security at email@example.com or 773.702.2378.